JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_6.md

 I don't have the particular paper in front of me, but want to thank the person who shared the “dream of Thought Adjuster arrival” a few months ago.
 At the time I received this paper, I was attending Unity School, near Kansas City, Missouri, USA.
 I photocopied the article and shared it with more than 25 people!

 Your newsletter is circulated around our Incenders (local study group) and sometimes I lose one.
 I always regret that, because I often refer back to previous articles.
-I have searched $m y$ back issues for the one with the “case against reincarnation” and the one comparing the figurine of the old Chinese man with VAN of _The URANTIA Book_, unsuccessfully.
+I have searched my back issues for the one with the “case against reincarnation” and the one comparing the figurine of the old Chinese man with VAN of _The URANTIA Book_, unsuccessfully.

 It would be appreciated more than I can say if you could photocopy the back issues with the information about reincarnation in it, and send it to me.
 Summer or Fall 1987 issue, I think.
 Thanks.